mjlab.actuator#

 spec – The entity’s MjSpec to edit.

-target_names – Names of targets (joints, tendons, or sites) controlled by this actuator.
+target_names – Names of targets (joints, tendons, or sites) as they appear in the spec.
+When the entity’s

 - compute(cmd: ActuatorCmd) Tensor[source]#